DMNerd/Hackintosh/README.md

 As far as I can tell at this moment, this build is basically golden.
 Everything works as it should.

+* Wifi/Bluetooth ✅
+* File Vault ✅
+* Apple Services ✅
+* Hibernation in 'pmset -a hibernatemode 3' mode ✅
+* * Sleep overall behaves like it should

 ## Hardware
 | Part | Info/Link |
 | --- | --- |